Local demand for the Ford Mustang shows no signs of slowing down with 717 units of the legendary American muscle car sold in Australia through August.

 Globally, the Mustang continues to go from strength to strength after launching in 25 new markets in 2015, including Australia, where it was previously unavailable.
 More than 27,000 right-hand-drive examples of the Ford Mustang were sold in the last twelve months.
 Despite the spike in international interest from RHD markets, the Ford Mustang continues to sell strongly in the US with local sales still accounting for 80% of all Mustang sales.

 The 3865 units of the Mustang sold in Australia last year makes the Pony car the fourth most popular model for the American manufacturer, eclipsed only by the Ford Ranger (24,037), Ford Territory (4795) and the evergreen Ford Focus (4302).
 Meaning that the Mustang outsold the popular Ford Fiesta and the Ford Falcon as it slowly exits the local market.
+Many people are selling their old cars at a buy my junk car site to purchase a desired Mustang.

 Despite a market shift towards downsizing and turbocharging, roughly 80% of all Mustang’s sold in Australia have been V8s, compared to just 20% of the EcoBoost turbocharged four-cylinder unit.